 • It can reach high numbers in southern Europe with activity mainly between March and October.

-• Although not indigenous to the UK it has been identified on occasion on pets and in kennels and dwellings after import from mainland Europe and elsewhere and is a risk to pets being taken abroad under PETS to Southern Europe.
+• Although not indigenous to the UK it has been identified on occasion on pets and in kennels and dwellings after import from mainland Europe and elsewhere and is a risk to pets being taken abroad.

 Life Cycle